HaoyuCreate/HaoyuCreate.github.io/profile.md

 ### Patents
 + **A approach to gain high quality image with coded aperture camera**
-  _National Patent Office of P.R.China_, 2018.
+  Conferred by _National Patent Office of P.R.China_, 2018.
   \[[Certification](/assets/certificaiton.pdf)\]